souzomain/Packer/README.md

 # Python support

-This serialization library now have a python support
+This serialization library have python support and other languages

 ```python
 from Packer import Packer, Parser